 await, which afford the programmer a structured language for describing potentially-complex asynchronous dependency graphs.

-The async syntax introduces the "`promise`" of asynchronous data in the future (not shown in the first example above).
-You’ll learn more about asynchronous promises when we introduce actors in Actors and async data.
+The async syntax introduces futures.
+A future value represents a "`promise`" of a result that will be delivered, asynchronously, sometime in the future (not shown in the first example above).
+You’ll learn more about futures when we introduce actors in Actors and async data.

 Here, we merely use the ones that arise from calling

-await synchronizes on a previously-made promise, and potentially blocks until the future when this promise is fulfilled by its producer.
+await synchronizes on a future, and potentially suspends computation until the future is completed by its producer.

 We show two uses of the